apostrophecms/docs/docs/reference/module-api/module-overview.md

 };
 ```

-REST API routes that effect a single, existing document also take the document `_id` property as an argument.
+REST API routes that affect a single, existing document also take the document `_id` property as an argument.
 These include `getOne`, `patch`, `put`, and `delete`.
 ```javascript
 async getOne(req, _id) {
   // ...
 }
 ```

-If using a route option, set the route name to an object.
+If specifying any extra options for your route, set the route name to an object.
 See the [route options](#route-options) section for more.

 If you simply wish to add to the existing behavior of the REST API routes, see [`extendRestApiRoutes`](#extendrestapiroutes-self).